Diebold Nixdorf, Incorporated research snapshot

 Fundamental monitor

-Track quarterly revenue and EPS trajectory, service and software revenue share, operating margin improvement, debt reduction, free cash flow generation, and banking sector capex trends.
+Track quarterly revenue and EPS trajectory, conversion of the record order book, service and software revenue share, operating margin improvement, debt reduction, free cash flow generation, and banking sector capex trends.

 Reduce confidence if revenue growth depends mainly on pricing or one-time items instead of organic service and software expansion, or if net leverage does not improve over the next two quarters.